Zawiya of Sidi Bel Abbes: Overall layout

 The zawiya is located directly north of the former city gate of Bab Taghzout.
 The architectural complex of the zawiya includes multiple buildings serving different functions, dating from different periods.
 Most of the structures are arranged around two large open-air courtyards which are connected to each other: one to the northwest and one to the southeast.
-The complex has several entrances but the main southern entrance (facing Bab Taghzout and the center of the city) is approached via a long linear bazaar (or a type of qaysariyya) consisting of a street flanked by rows of shops on either side, created in the 19th century.
+The complex has several entrances but the main southern entrance (facing Bab Taghzout and the center of the city) is approached via a long linear qaysariyya (a type of bazaar or souq) consisting of a street flanked by rows of shops on either side, created in the 19th century.
 This leads to a small triangular courtyard at its northern end, which funnels into another long rectangular courtyard or alley, which in turn leads to the southeastern main courtyard of the complex.
 This quadrilateral courtyard is surrounded on all sides by rows of small rooms with arched entrances opening directly off the courtyard.
 It is also flanked to the west by the mosque of the complex, while on its northern side is the mausoleum building.
 Opposite the mausoleum entrance, in the middle of the southern side, is a tall ornate wall fountain dating from the 19th century.
 From the northwestern corner of this courtyard is an entrance leading to the next main courtyard of the complex, which is larger and slightly more irregular.
 This courtyard is again flanked by the mosque on its south side and by the mausoleum on its east side, but several other structures are also located around it which are part of the complex.
 The courtyard's northeast corner is occupied by an abattoir (part of the complex's services in providing food), its northern edge is occupied by residential structures, and its western side is flanked by a complex of structures including a set of latrines and an asylum for the blind.
 To the southwest of the second main courtyard and west of the mosque building is a rectangular structure, the madrasa, and further west of this, on the other side of another north-west street, is a hammam (bathhouse).